Everand: An update about this audiobook subscription

 You can go in and buy basically any book that exists and it’s yours to keep forever.
 The selection is unmatched (basically if an audiobook exists, Audible will have it) and you pay for exactly what you want.

-Everand, on the other hand, is more like Netflix.
+Everand, on the other hand, was more like Netflix.

-You pay a flat monthly fee ($11.99 per month or $7/month if you choose an annual plan) and you have access to everything in their library which includes both audiobooks and ebooks.
+You paid a flat monthly fee ($11.99 per month) and you had access to everything in their library which includes both audiobooks and ebooks.
 You don’t own any of it, but you can listen or read as much as you’d like.

 everand